chase-moskal/xiome/readme.md

 ### **snapstate** — *tiny state management*

-- snapstate is an experimental little state management library. it is the successor to `autowatcher` and `happystate` which were previous incarnations in snapstate's lineage.
+- snapstate is an experimental little state management library. it's the minimalistic successor to `autowatcher` and `happystate` which were previous incarnations in its lineage.
 - the concept of snapstate, is that we create a `readable` and `writable` version of a state object.
 - this allow us to write functions that have write access to the state via `writable`, but then we only expose the `readable` to the outside
 - example